kammitama5/kammitama5.github.io/_posts/2017-7-8-Saturday-July-8th.md

 - Man, was it fun!

-- I did get about 70 percent of my Programming done due August 25th, so I'm a bit ahead.
+- I did get about 70 percent of my Programming done (due August 25th), so I'm a bit ahead.

 - In the meantime, I'd like to get in sailing once to twice a week, and eventually do some racing.